 Extended support and development for Silverstripe CMS 4

 Active development for Silverstripe CMS 4 has been extended for an additional year, until the mid-2021.
 Correspondingly, full support for CMS 4 has been extended until mid-2022.

 Active development has been extended to more closely align with support ending for CMS 3.
 Lagging sites should still see CMS 4 as a viable option for an upgrade or a rebuild in 2020 and 2021.

 The end of support for CMS 4 has been pushed out considerably, until at least the end of 2023.
 This takes into account the effort and investment to upgrade to CMS 4 and makes an effort to consolidate customers to a single version line—streamlining the level of commercial support that we can offer to the Silverstripe CMS community.

 Why has CMS 3 support been extended?

-We’ve come to learn from website owners and digital agencies that the expected lifetime of a site is in the range of three to five years, which is reflected in the approximately nine month extension to June 2021.
+We’ve come to learn from website owners and digital agencies that the expected lifetime of a site is in the range of three to five years, which is reflected in the approximately 11 month extension to September 2021.
 Website owners on Silverstripe CMS 3 now have a more generous window to plan their future digital investment and move to CMS 4.